TheRenegadeCoder/sample-programs-website/docs/projects/quick-sort/haskell/index.md

       putStrLn "Usage: please provide a list of at least two integers to sort in the format \"1, 2, 3, 4, 5\"" exitWith $ ExitFailure 1
     Just xs  -> putStrLn $ listToString $ quickSort xs

 ```

 {% endraw %}

-[Quick Sort](https://sampleprograms.io/projects/quick-sort) in [Haskell](https://sampleprograms.io/languages/haskell) was written by:
+Quick Sort in [Haskell](https://sampleprograms.io/languages/haskell) was written by:

 - Parker Johansen

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Mar 26 2019 01:28:05.
-The solution was first committed on Dec 04 2018 20:35:19.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution